nablabits/cuda-grid-estimation/README.md

 ## TL;DR
-A primer on CUDA, c++ when one is familiar with Python's scientific ecosystem (pandas, numpy & scipy)
+A primer on CUDA & c++ when one is familiar with Python's scientific ecosystem (pandas, numpy & scipy)

 > [!TIP]
-> Open the outline there on the top right corner of the github interface.
+> Open the outline there on the top right corner of the github interface to make sense of the ToC ↗️

 ## Introduction
 ### Motivation
 At some point last year with all this hype of LLMs and Deep Learning overall I somehow realized that getting acquainted with this whole CUDA thing, which is at the core of the heavy lifting when it comes to train deep learning models, may well be a good idea.

 In addition, I had no previous experience with `c++` which made this project appealing to me as a first contact point with compiled languages.
 As I'm quite familiar with python's scientific ecosystem (namely, pandas, numpy, scipy...)
 I thought that kicking off from there would be efficient to have a guide on what to implement.

 ### Intended Public
 If you are starting with `c++` and familiar with python's scientific ecosystem, this repository may well be a good support to your learning and/or give you some idea about where to start.
 Just bear in mind that this project is a sort of a crash course on the subject, so be extra careful with the content you find here.
 More than ever, perform your own parallel searches to discover possible pitfalls or errors I may have overlooked.

 ### Brief Description
-The main goal of the algorithm is to predict using bayesian statistics the parameters of a normal distribution, namely $\mu$ and $\sigma$, out of some set of observations.
+The repository contains an algorithm written in CUDA/c++, that is aimed to predict, using bayesian statistics, the parameters of a normal distribution, namely $\mu$ and $\sigma$, out of some set of observations.

 Specifically, let's say that you go out there and gather some data about some process.
-Of course, before inspecting it, you have for whatever reason, a reasonable guess that the process you are investigating is normally distributed.
-You might want to know the parameters of the distribution because that will give you an insight about how your system might behave in the long run and, crucially, the level of credence that you should put in those parameters, although, we won't compute this latter.
+Even more, before inspecting it, you have for whatever reason, a reasonable guess that the process you are investigating is normally distributed.
+You might want to know the parameters of the distribution because that will give you an insight about how your system might behave in the long run and, crucially, the level of credence that you should put in those parameters (although, we won't compute this latter).

 Of course, this is a highly contrived example because the goal is not to learn bayesian statistics but rather to learn CUDA.
 If you want to learn more about the former, the origin of the algorithm is in the [Think Bayes Book](https://github.com/nablabits/ThinkBayes2/blob/master/notebooks/13-inference.ipynb) by [Allen Downey](https://github.com/AllenDowney) which is a great resource to get started in the topic when one is familiar with Python.